oppia/oppia-web-developer-docs/Troubleshooting.md

 info Visit https://yarnpkg.com/en/docs/cli/install for documentation about this command.
 ```

-Try running `yarn install --network-timeout 100000`.
-If that doesn’t work, try increasing the network timeout value and run the command again until it succeeds.
+Try running `yarn install --network-timeout 100000`, where the timeout value is in milliseconds.
+If that doesn’t work, try running the command with a larger network timeout value and keep increasing the timeout(eg. adding a zero at the end of the value) until it succeeds.
 Then try running `python -m scripts.start` again.
-Note: You only need to run `yarn install` to see if the error persists.
-You don’t need to run `python -m scripts.start` everytime.
+Note: To see if you've raised the timeout enough, you only need to run `yarn install`.
+You don’t need to run `python -m scripts.start` every time.

 ## Windows